-Expats should keep in mind that different rules apply to European Union (EU) and European Free Trade Association (EFTA) citizens compared to those from elsewhere.
+Different rules apply to European Union (EU) and European Free Trade Association (EFTA) nationals compared to those from other countries.
+Non-EU/EFTA citizens face stricter conditions, particularly for long-term stays.

 Visit visas for Switzerland